fannheyward/coc-xml/README.md

 - `xml.validation.enabled`: Set to `false` to disable all validation.
 Defaults to `true`.
 - `xml.validation.schema`: Set to `false` to disable schema validation.
 Defaults to `true`.
 - `xml.validation.noGrammar`: The message severity when a document has no associated grammar.
 Defaults to `hint`.
+- `xml.validation.disallowDocTypeDecl`: Enable/disable if a fatal error is thrown if the incoming document contains a DOCTYPE declaration.
+Default is `false`.
+- `xml.validation.resolveExternalEntities`: Enable/disable resolve of external entities.
+Default is `false`.
 - `xml.server.workDir`: Set an absolute path for all cached schemas to be stored.
 Defaults to `~/.lsp4xml`.
 - `xml.symbols.enabled`: Enable/disable document symbols (Outline).
 Default to `true`.
 - `xml.symbols.excluded`: Disable document symbols (Outline) for the given file name patterns.
 Defaults to `[]`.